 13. Grow your own fruit and veg

-A raised planter on a patio lets you crop home-grown lettuces without bending – find more raised bed garden ideas in our dedicated feature.
-Or try your hand at apples, cherries, pears and plums, grown in large containers.
+Raised garden bed ideas let you crop home-grown lettuces without bending.
+You can try your hand at apples, cherries, pears and plums, grown in large containers, too.

 14. Use containers to tell a story